linchrisdeng/myblog/_posts/2019-03-21-Machine-Learning-Optimization-I.md

 We keep use  $$f(x) = 100x^2(1-x)^2 - x$$, and still set initial point $w^0 = 1.2$

 {% include plot/NT_00_0.html %}

 You will notice that I make a black point and a new red point which become the next *start point* $w$.

 {% include plot/NT_00_1.html %}

-The basic idea of Newton's Method is given a start point, find its Second-Order Taylor Approximation, then find the mode of the approximation to update $w$.
+The basic idea of Newton's Method is given a start point, find its Second-Order Taylor Approximation, then find the nearest stationary point of the approximation to update $w​$.

 From equation $(2)$

 $$\frac{d}{dx}f(x) \approx f''(a)x + f'(a) - af''(a) = 0 \ \ \ \ \ (3)$$

 $$x = a - \frac{f'(a)}{f''(a)} \ \ \ \ \ (4)$$

 > **Newtons's Method**
 >